Critical Public Health

 Critical Public Health is a quarterly peer-reviewed public health journal.
 It was established in 1979 as Radical Community Medicine, obtaining its current name in 1990.
-It is published by Routledge and the editors-in-chief are Judith Green (King's College London) and Lindsay McLaren (University of Calgary).
+It is published by Routledge and the editor-in-chief is Joe Thomas (Institute of Health & Management, Melbourne, Australia).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 2.412.
+In July 2023 the editors of the journal all resigned citing differences with the commercial model of the publisher Taylor and Francis.
+The editors have started a new journal called Journal of Critical Public Health.